Satwik-Rajput/First-Sem-CSE-Project/README.md

 "What's today's weather?"

-"Who won the cricket match?"
+"Who is the prime minister of India?"

 Assistant will respond via voice and, if required, display relevant text/actions (i.e., open web links, read out news, or answer generative questions).